 Rice’s Point, like Minnesota Point, is a large sandbar created by silt carried toward the lake by the St. Louis River.
 It had been a summer home to some local Ojibwe—and the location of at least one native burial site—for at least 100 years before Superior pioneer Orin Rice moved his family across the bay in the spring of 1854.
 Soon after he filed a claim on the peninsula that jutted into the bay west of Minnesota Point and east of Oneota.
 Rice then operated a ferry service between Superior’s Conner’s Point, Minnesota Point, and the peninsula he had claimed, which in 1858 would be platted as Rice’s Point.

-The township stretched from the end of the point north to Point of Rocks and included a great deal of what would later be called Duluth’s West End.
-Rice had big ambitions for his township, and attempted to have Rice’s Point made the St. Louis County Seat—even temporarily changed its name to “Port Byron” to give it a more glamorous appeal.
+The townsite stretched from the end of the point north to Point of Rocks and included a great deal of what would later be called Duluth’s West End.
+Rice had big ambitions for his town, and attempted to have Rice’s Point made the St. Louis County Seat—even temporarily changed its name to “Port Byron” to give it a more glamorous appeal.
 His efforts failed, but the Minnesota Territorial Legislature did give him the sole rights to run his ferry service across the Bay—and state lines—to Connor’s Point for fifteen years.

 Duluth’s geography would seal the fate of Rice’s Point as an industrial district.
 It was the home of Duluth’s first blast furnace, and once the canal was cut, its eastern side would be developed into slips.
 It would become the site of coal docks, grain elevators, and lumber yards.
 West of Garfield were the railroad yards and, later, a scrap-iron yard.
 Many other industrial businesses operated on the point, many along the northern portion of Garfield Avenue.